andrewgdotcom/spelling/spelling-rules.md

 The shift márk or umlàut derïves from a súperscript "e", and has a 1:1 mapping onto sùffix "e" in modern Jerman (e.g. "München" = "Muenchen").
 It is üzed consistently across the Jermanic languajes for the closed-fronted vowels "ä" "ö" and "ü".
 It is àlsó found on the Ïselandic "ÿ", which derïves from a ligatür of "ij", which is cognäte to the Dùtch "ij" and thùs to "iy" from sectjon 1V2a abòv.

-Wë adopt the umlàut for the Gréat Vowel Shifted pronùnsiätjons of "ä" and "ü", and jeneralïze it to "ë", "ï" and "ÿ" [FAMILY].
+Wë adopt the umlàut for the Great Vowel Shifted pronùnsiätjons of "ä" and "ü", and jeneralïze it to "ë", "ï" and "ÿ" [FAMILY].

-Wë doo not üze "ö", as it has a standard pronùnsiätjon in Jermanic languajes that dos not map onto enny Inglish dïafónëme, and the standard meaning of "oe" in Inglish is àlreddy còvered bÿ the long márk (ó).
+Wë doo not üze "ö", as it has a standard pronùnsiätjon in Jermanic languajes that dos not map onto enny Inglish dïafónëme, and the standard mëaning of "oe" in Inglish is àlreddy còvered bÿ the long márk (ó).

 * The shift márk is NOT backwards-compatible wiþ the dïerësis.
 * It reprezents the Inglish helper-ë actjon on aul vowels òther than o.
-* It is sòmtïmes requïred to indicäte a raized vowel ëven if it is shórt [LOOSE].
+* It is sòmtïmes requïred to indicäte a räized vowel ëven if it is shórt [LOOSE].

 ### 2V3: Standard dïgraf àlternativs to dïacritics on long vowels

 Dïacritics ar not added wher standard dïgrafs ar àlreddy in üse.
-Nóte that helper-ë is not counted as a dïgraf, and só dïacritics shud àlways bë üzed ëven if helper-ë is retained.
+Nóte that helper-ë is not counted as a dïgraf, and só dïacritics shud àlways bë üzed ëven if helper-ë is retäined.

 #### 2V3a: "á" == "AH", "aa" if pronounsed as "baa"

     hurrah, shah, salaam

-#### 2V3b: "ä" == "AE", "ai", "ay" if pronounsed as "stay"
+#### 2V3b: "ä" == "AE" if pronounsed as "stay"

-    aerial, rain, tray
+    aerial

 #### 2V3c: "é" == "EI", "ey" if pronounsed as "grey"

     rein, they

-#### 2V3d: "ë" == "ea", "EE" if pronounsed as "fleece"
+#### 2V3d: "ë" == EE" if pronounsed as "fleece"

     feet, see
-    feat, sea

     BÙT

-    ïdëa (þree sillables!)
+    ïdëä (þree sillables!)

 #### 2V3e: "ï", "ÿ" == "IE", "iy", "YE", ["ui", "uy"] if pronounsed as "tie"